-In a future post, we will look at number significance in the Bible and just like with numbers, colors can represent the attributes of salvation and Jesus as well as His works.
+(In another post, we will look at number significance in the Bible and just like with numbers, colors can represent the attributes of salvation and Jesus as well as His works.)

 Looking at symbolism in the Bible is a part of Hebrew hermeneutics.
 “Biblical hermeneutics is the study of the principles of interpretation concerning the books of the Bible.
 It is part of the broader field of hermeneutics which involves the study of principles of interpretation for all forms of communication, nonverbal and verbal.

 This approach also includes “remez.”
 A remez is a hint of a hidden message or a deeper meaning that is below the surface or behind the words.
 Numbers and colors are both remezes.(A remez is a hint—wherein a word, phrase or other element in the text hints at a truth or a deep allegoric – hidden or symbolic meaning).